 It is like a frozen river that is moving.
 Massive ice chunks occasionally fall down the glacier with little or no notice, gigantic seracs can abruptly collapse, and avalanches can occur at any time.
-The glacier is thought to move 0.9 to 1.2 meters (3 to 4 feet) down the mountain per day.
+The glacier is thought to move 0.9 to 1.2 meters (3 to 4 feet) down the mountain daily.
 The most hazardous portion of the South Col ascent is getting to CI.
-Climbers must bridge large gaps on steep ladders made of aluminum at this portion of the trail while battling the Khumbu cough.
+Climbers must bridge significant gaps on steep ladders made of aluminum at this portion of the trail while battling the Khumbu cough.
 Achieving Khumbu Icefall is a daring climbing objective designed for climbers who want to experience an Everest expedition without attempting the summit.
-This daring trip also includes a stop at the popular Everest Base Camp climb and a journey to the Everest Expedition.
+This daring trip also includes a stop at the famous Everest Base Camp climb and a journey to the Everest Expedition.
 A few areas of ice that range in angle from 20 to 60 degrees are encountered in the first segment, which is essentially a continuous ascent.
-After it, climbers reach a level area known as the "football field." a big, hard-packed snowy region.
+After it, climbers reach a level known as the "football field." a significant, hard-packed snowy region.
 The midway point is here.
 At this stage, we often advise customers to take a break, relax, recoup, rehydrate, and eat.
 The sun shouldn't rise until about nine in the morning, but climbers are lucky to be on the west side of the icefall, where it won't rise until then.

 Ideal Season for Khumbu

 The most hazardous sections of the South Col path to Mount Everest base camp are the Khumbu Icefall.
 Located south of Everest base camp at the top of the Khumbu glacier, it creates icefall at such a breakneck speed that major crevasse openings hardly provide any warning.
-Large slabs of ice that are between 0.9 and 1.2 meters in size gradually descend.
+Large slabs of ice between 0.9 and 1.2 meters in size gradually descend.

 Many climbers attempt to traverse the Khumbu Icefall early in the morning when it is still frozen.
 But as soon as the sun rose, the ice began to thaw, making it challenging to cross.
 Climbers with experience may travel through the icefall in a matter of hours, but beginners may need 10 to 12 hours to do it.